adequatica/maps-bookmarks/README.md

 # Point of Interests

-During the last decade I saved almost a thousand places where I have been and will be glad if someone will find them useful.
+For the last decade I saved almost a thousand places where I have been and will be glad if someone will find this bookmarks useful.

-I've been using [maps.me](https://maps.me) app during all my travels since 2013, but after update 2.0 in December 2020 the app was ruined and became completely unusable.
+I have used [maps.me](https://maps.me) app during all my travels since 2013, but after update 2.0 in December 2020 the app was ruined by the new owner and became completely unusable.

 I converted KML files into GPX for migration bookmarks to another app and now they could be imported to [Guru Maps](https://gurumaps.app), [OsmAnd](https://osmand.net) or [Pocket Earth](https://pocketearth.com).